sajidhamdard/learnjavascript/notes/English/01-introduction-and-history.md

 ### What is front-end ?

 Front-end refers to the part of web development that deals with the user interface and the client-side of the application.
 It mainly focuses on the design and layout of the website and how it interacts with the user.
-This includes technologies such as HTML, CSS, and JavaScript, and frameworks such as React, Angular, and Vue.js.
+This includes technologies such as HTML, CSS, and JavaScript, and frameworks/libraries such as React, Angular, and Vue.js.
 The goal of front-end development is to create a seamless and user-friendly experience for the website visitors.

 ### What is back-end ?